d-vf/P2PEnergyTrading/README.md

 B. P2P_24_hour__block_LP_DC_aprox.ipynb

 ### Functions

-    def`update_network_for_hour`
-       Function to update the network for a specific hour this generates the simulation for each hour to do the matching, all nets are a list with network data for each hour

-     def `correct_baseline`
-    Correcting baseline function (PF all nodes (Grid) +  P2P) -> Network state without P2P effect

     def `run_optimization`
     Function to run optimization for a specific hour (takes, network state for each hour and matches for that hour from previous def)